Low-risk Human Research Ethics Subcommittee

 Investigators may receive approval, be asked to make changes to the application or further clarification, or the application may be rejected or referred back to the HREC (Medical Sciences) for further consideration.

-Upon approval by the FMHS Subcommittee, the Research and Ethics Administrator, will send a final approval letter by email to the nominated contact person to be kept on file attached to the final proposal.
+Upon approval by the FMHHS Subcommittee, the final approval letter is sent via email to all listed Macquarie University research personnel via their Macquarie email address and must be kept on file attached to the final approved application.
 Research on the project may commence.

 Further clarification required:

-If the FMHS Subcommittee requests clarification and/or modifications to the application, the nominated contact person will be notified by email outlining the issues to be addressed.
-Investigators have a maximum of 6 weeks to respond to the issues raised by the subcommittee.
+Investigators have a maximum of 6-weeks to respond to the issues raised by the subcommittee.
 Research cannot commence on your project until final approval has been given.

 Referral to the HREC (Medical Sciences):

-Occasionally greater than low-risk aspects are discovered either upon detailed review, in clarifications sought from investigators, or ethical issues beyond the scope of the FMHS Subcommittee are identified.
-In these cases, the application will be referred to the HREC (Medical Sciences) for consideration.
-The Research and Ethics Administrator will notify the nominated contact person by email.
+Occasionally 'more' than low-risk aspects are discovered either upon detailed review, in clarifications sought from investigators, or ethical issues beyond the scope of the FMHHS Subcommittee are identified.
+In these cases, the application will be returned to investigators to change the review pathway to 'more than low-risk', then resubmit to the HREC (Medical Sciences) for consideration at their next scheduled meeting.

 Not approved - resubmit:

-If the FMHS Subcommittee has major ethical concerns and does not approve the research, the Research and Ethics Administrator will send a confirmation email to the nominated contact person within 20 working days.
-Investigators are invited to resubmit the application addressing the Subcommittee's concerns and feedback.
+If the FMHHS Subcommittee has major ethical concerns and does not approve the research, an email is sent to all listed Macquarie University research personnel within 20 working days.
+Investigators are invited to resubmit the application addressing the subcommittee's concerns and feedback.

 Can I trial my survey or interview questions before getting ethics approval?